-- Dental Hygiene (UG)
+- Dental Hygiene (AS or BS)

-- Exercise Physiology (UG)
+- Exercise Physiology (BS)

-- Health Informatics and Information Management (UG)
+- Health Informatics and Information Management (BS, MS)

 - Medicine (Osteopathic, Family, OBGYN, etc.)

-- Master of Public/Population Health Programs
+- Public/Population Health Programs

-- Nutrition/Dietetics (UG)
+- Nutrition/Dietetics (BS, MS)

-- Physical Therapy
+- Physical Therapy (DPT)

-- Physician Assistant
+- Physician Assistant (MPA)

-- Radiologic Technology (UG)
+- Radiologic Technology (AS)

-- Science Sonography (UG)
+- Science Sonography (AS)

 - And more (contact us if your discipline is not listed - you may still be eligible to participate)!

-Students interested in applying for this opportunity:
+Students interested in applying for this opportunity should:

-- Must have a minimum 3.0 cumulative GPA to apply.
+- Have a minimum 3.0 cumulative GPA.